The process in which specialty chemicals are created is called batch processing:

 Q: 1.
 How or why did you become involved in the specialty chemical industry and how long have you been a part of the industry?

 There are many legislative and regulatory issues facing the specialty chemical industry.
-The Toxic Substances Control Act is the hottest industry issue with the recent introduction of a bipartisan bill to reform the nation’s chemical laws – the Lautenberg-Vitter Chemical Safety Improvement Act of 2013.
+The Miscellaneous Tariff Bill is the hottest industry issue.

 The following numbers represent the impact of SOCMA member companies on the specialty chemical sector.